A Sound Horizon-Free Measurement of $H_0$ in DESI 2024: Results

 In \figref{main_contours} we show our full constraints on $H_0$, $\Om$, and $\qbao$ using all datasets listed in \secref{data}.
 On the left we show the three dataset combinations that were chosen before unblinding: DESI galaxy clustering + CMB lensing + $\Om^{\mathrm{DESY5}}$/$\Om^{\mathrm{Pantheon+}}$/$\Om^{\mathrm{Union3}}$.
 On the right we show our tightest constraints, in which we additionally include $\Om$ information from DESI \lya, again noting that this was decided after unblinding (as discussed in \secref{validation}).
 Our tightest $H_0$ constraints obtained in this work are:

 This translates to a $\sim$2.9\% average constraint, which as far as the authors are aware is the most precise sound horizon-free $H_0$ measurement to date using a Full Modeling approach.\footnote{We note that \cite{Brieden:2023} obtained a similarly precise constraint using ShapeFit and data from BOSS DR12; their template-based approach and other differences in their analysis pipeline \cwrminor{(in particular their inclusion of ``uncalibrated, unnormalized'' BAO information, which we plan to investigate in future work)} make a direct comparison difficult.} We can interpret our combined constraints on the parameter $\qbao$ as a test of whether the full dataset is consistent with \lcdm, in the context of sound horizon-modifying new physics.
 Because our marginalized posteriors are asymmetric, we adopt the non-Gaussian tension estimation technique of \cite{Raveri:2021}.
-We find that our full joint constraints are consistent with \lcdm ($\qbao=1.0$) at up to \tbd{\cwr{1.8}$\sigma$} when including \lya, or \tbd{\cwr{2.0}$\sigma$} without \lya. \cwrminor{ We note that we observe a slight preference for $\qbao < 1.0$, which is driven by the lower $\Om$ preferred by DESI relative to the SN Ia datasets.
-Future DESI data releases will help to determine whether or not this is simply a statistical fluctuation. }
+We find that our full joint constraints are consistent with \lcdm ($\qbao=1.0$) at up to \tbd{\cwr{1.8}$\sigma$} when including \lya, or \tbd{\cwr{2.0}$\sigma$} without \lya. \cwrminor{ We note that we observe a slight preference for $\qbao < 1.0$, which is driven by the larger $\Om$ preferred by the SN Ia datasets relative to DESI.
+Loosely speaking, this preferentially selects one side of the $\Om - H_0$ contour in \figref{desi_cmblens}, requiring a decrease in $\qbao$ (i.e. an increase in $\rd$) to compensate the smaller implied $H_0$.
+Future DESI data releases will help to determine whether or not this is simply a statistical fluctuation; it will be particularly important to investigate such deviations in the context of the recent results on dynamical dark energy in DESI DR1 \cite{DESI2024.VI.KP7A,DESI2024.VII.KP7B}. }

+Finally, we note that because the measurements in this work depend on the broadband shape of the power spectrum, special attention is warranted to determine our sensitivity to large-scale systematics.
+In Appendix \ref{sec:systematics}, we demonstrate the robustness of our constraints to several potential sources of such systematic effects.